daveyk00/esp32-git-contributions-epd/readme.md

 1. Download the latest zip from the [releases page](https://github.com/HarryHighPants/esp32-git-contributions-epd/releases) and unzip it
 2. Connect your esp32 to your computer via USB
-3. Run `ls /dev/cu.usbserial-*` to find the serial port of your esp32
+3. `lsusb -T` to find the serial port
+4. `pip install esptool`
-4. Run `esptool.py --chip esp32 --port <SERIAL_PORT> --baud 115200 write_flash -z 0x1000 bootloader.bin 0x8000 partitions.bin 0x10000 firmware.bin`
+5. `esptool.py --chip esp32 --port <SERIAL_PORT> --baud 115200 write_flash -z 0x1000 esp32-git-contributions-epd.ino.bootloader.bin 0x8000 esp32-git-contributions-epd.ino.partitions.bin 0x10000 esp32-git-contributions-epd.ino.bin`
    - Where `<SERIAL_PORT>` is the serial port of your esp32from the previous step

 ## Development